oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A CSAF provider satisfies the "CSAF trusted provider" role if the party:

 * satisfies the "CSAF provider" role profile.
 * additionally satisfies the requirements 18 to 20 in section 7.1.

+### 7.2.4 Role: CSAF lister

+A distributing party satisfies the "CSAF lister" role if the party:

+* satisfies the requirements 21 in section 7.1.
+* uses the value `lister` for `/aggregator/category`.
+* lists at least two CSAF providers (including CSAF trusted providers) or one CSAF publisher and one CSAF provider (including CSAF trusted provider).
+* does not list any mirror pointing to a domain under its own control.

+> The purpose of this role is to provide a list of URLs where to find CSAF documents.

 # 8 Safety, Security, and Data Protection Considerations